Dr. Lucia Cherciu, 2021 Poet Laureate

-Dutchess County Executive Marc Molinaro has appointed Hopewell Junction resident Raphael Kosek as the County’s 2019 Poet Laureate.
-Ms. Kosek will serve a one-year term in this unpaid role and bring poetry to the community through a series of readings and events, the first of which will be to read her poetry at the County Executive's 2019 State of the County Address.
+Dutchess County Executive Marc Molinaro has appointed Poughkeepsie resident Dr. Lucia Cherciu as the County’s 2021 Poet Laureate.
+Dr. Cherciu will serve a one-year term in this unpaid role and bring poetry to the community through a series of poetry learning and appreciation events.

-“We appreciate County Executive Molinaro’s dedication to Dutchess County’s arts community, and his selection of Raphael Kosek as our 2019 Poet Laureate is one we can all celebrate," said Linda Marston-Reid, Executive Director for Arts Mid-Hudson.
+“We appreciate County Executive Molinaro’s dedication to Dutchess County’s arts community, and we can all celebrate his selection of Dr. Lucia Cherciu as our 2021 Poet Laureate,” said Linda Marston-Reid, Executive Director for Arts Mid-Hudson.
 “The promotion of poetry throughout Dutchess County benefits residents of all ages and backgrounds, and we applaud County Executive Molinaro for his continued appreciation of the arts.”